gwbischof/bluesky-social-mcp/README.md

 - ❓ `get_reposted_by` - Get users who reposted a post

 ### Post Creation
-- ✅ `create_post` - Create a new text post with optional replies/quotes
+- ✅ `send_post` - Create a new text post with optional replies/quotes/embeds
 - ❓ `send_image` - Send a post with a single image
 - ❓ `send_images` - Send a post with multiple images (up to 4)
 - ❓ `send_video` - Send a post with a video